 - 4. Press OFF to switch any individual band out of circuit. - 5.
-Click on the EQ type touch-screen menu buttons to switch between bell, shelf and pass band filters for the high and low bands, and bell, constant Q and notch for the middle bands.
+Use the two EQ type buttons to switch between bell, shelf and pass band filters for the high and low bands, and bell, constant Q and notch for the middle bands.